Research Areas

 - Facilitating access to resource to support research, for example through Clinical Research Facility (CRF) Research Nurses.

-At the moment we support more than 30 Genetics studies, about a third of which are led from Scotland.
+At the moment we support more than 30 genetics and rare diseases studies, about a third of which are led from Scotland.

 - Rare diseases